unoplatform/uno.extensions/doc/Learn/Authentication/HowTo-MsalAuthentication.md

 ---
 # How-To: Get Started with MSAL Authentication

 `MsalAuthenticationProvider` allows your users to sign in using their Microsoft identities.
-It wraps the [MSAL library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) from Microsoft into an implementation of `IAuthenticationProvider` This tutorial will use MSAL authorization to validate user credentials.
+It wraps the [MSAL library](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) from Microsoft into an implementation of `IAuthenticationProvider`.
+This tutorial will use MSAL authorization to validate user credentials.

 ## Step-by-steps

 > [!IMPORTANT]
 > This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
-If not, it is recommended that you follow the [instructions](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.
+If not, it is recommended that you follow the [Creating an application with Uno.Extensions article](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.

 ### 1. Prepare for MSAL authentication

 - For this type of authentication, the application must be registered with the Microsoft identity platform.
-For more information, see [Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+For more information, see [Register an application with the Microsoft identity platform](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 - The identity provider will provider you with a client ID and guidance on scopes to use.